markterweele/windows-itpro-docs/windows/deployment/do/mcc-ent-secure-content-delivery.md

 ### Organization-managed Windows devices

-Another layer of security lies with the organization-managed Windows devices that request Microsoft content from your Connected Cache nodes.
+Another aspect of security lies with the organization-managed Windows devices that request Microsoft content from your Connected Cache nodes.
 The Windows devices that are connecting to the MCC node should be secured according to your organization’s security policy.

 ## Frequently asked questions